mtiday/file_manipulator/README.md

 1. find_replace.py
 Crawls through files in a given directory finding and replacing text in each file
+(Choose no when asked to copy any file that will be modified.
+I'm working the kinks out of def backup_files_before_modification)

 2. linux_name_checker.py
 Crawls through a directory and lets you know if there are